 So, by having clear rules at home and friendly agreements with other places, the UAE makes sure you're not taxed twice on the same things, which is good for people and businesses doing business across borders.

-Double Taxation Agreements (DTAs) in UAE help stop people and businesses from paying taxes twice on the same money or things.
+Double Taxation Agreements in UAE help stop people and businesses from paying taxes twice on the same money or things.
 Here's when a DTA typically applies,

 So, the DTA looks at where you live, how big your business is in other countries, and what kind of money you're making to make sure you're not taxed too much or unfairly.